• Skip to primary navigation

 Ingredients

-• 4 sirloin steaks approximately 1 ½ - 2 lbs
+• 4 medium sirloin steaks, approximately 1 ½ - 2 lbs

-• 2 teaspoons kosher salt plus a pinch for the sauce
+• 2 teaspoons kosher salt, plus a pinch for the sauce

 • 1 teaspoon black pepper